gazebosim/gz-transport/tutorials/03_nodesAndTopics.md

 ## Nodes

 The communication in Ignition Transport follows a pure distributed architecture.
-There is no central process, broker or similar structure.
+There is no central process, broker or similar central structure.
 Instead, all the nodes in the network can act as publishers, subscribers, provide services and request services.

 A publisher is a node that produces information and a subscriber is a node that consumes information.
 There are two ways to communicate in Ignition Transport.